25 Proven Ways To Save Money Before Next Year

 Be sure to add meeting with a financial advisor to your financial to-do list to help you reach your savings goals.
 It’s recommended to visit a financial advisor annually — however, only three out of 10 people surveyed said they actually do.

 “Just like an annual checkup with your physician, it’s important to be proactive about your financial health,” said Thacker.
 “Meeting with a TD financial advisor at least once a year is a great place to start.
-From there, you can establish a regular rhythm and cadence together to work towards your financial goals.”
+From there, you can establish a regular rhythm and cadence together to work toward your financial goals.”